CosmoLike/cocoa/README.md

 and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository). **There isn't permanent storage outside `/home/whovian/host/`.
 Be aware of this fact to not lose any work**.

+PS: If users want to use Jupiter notebooks from the container at any time during development (the [Cobaya](https://github.com/CobayaSampler) framework that Cocoa heavily depends on has excellent integration with Jupyter notebooks), then we advise them to read appendix [Running Jupyter Notebooks inside the Whovian-Cosmo container](https://github.com/CosmoLike/cocoa/blob/master/README.md#running-jupyter-notebooks-inside-the-whovian-cosmo-container) for in-depth instructions.

 ## Docker Installation Part II: Further Information for HPC Systems

 HPC systems don't allow users to run docker containers using the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
 There is, however, an alternative engine called [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) that can run docker images in compliance with HPC security requirements.
 The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) engine installation requires administrative privileges.
 However, many HPC systems have already adopted it.